 Being first with the news is good.
 Then, when you’ve taken time to analyse and reflect, you’ll get serious brownie points for spotting something in the small print that’s especially relevant to your clients.

-For example, the temporary VAT cut for hospitality announced by the Chancellor in early July was exciting for many but not everyone realised they’d need to reprogramme their EPOS systems to take advantage.
+For example, a temporary VAT cut for a particular industry such as hospitality might be exciting for many, but may flag some issues such as needing to reprogramme EPOS systems to take advantage.

 Share your inspiration